Data plan: Data speed changes

-When a network is near reaching peak capacity data speeds may be slowed down by carriers as part of most major telecomm contracts.
+When a network is near reaching peak capacity data speeds may be slowed down by carriers as part of most major telecom contracts.
 This, as stated previously, allows for more people to be utilizing one tower, reducing needed capital for the company.
 Since speed changes are allowed at the company's will, the user has no official guarantee of speed on most major networks.

 Costs brought upon by additional data

 In many cases both the user and carrier have to incur additional costs when a user utilizes more of a given data package, which has helped in the proliferation of data caps and other forms of shared data plans.
 Most of the charges that the carrier has to incur for additional data usage is partially or fully given to the user of the network.

 Users

 Users are required to pay flat-rate additional fees that occur when they go above the amount of data given to them in their contract, utility, or prepaid plan.
 The cost per gigabyte of this fee is usually higher than what the contract itself offers, which discourages users from over-utilizing data and incurring a charge for the carrier.
 Certain contracts, which do not offer paying additional fees for an increase in data, may result in a shutdown of service, or in extremely rare cases, termination of the service as a whole.